Major League Baseball Amateur Draft

 (Redirected from Major League Baseball First-Year Player Draft)

 Of the four major sports drafts in North America, the MLB Draft is the least followed by fans.
 The principal reasons for this are the draft's relative unreliability and its sheer size.
 Players who are picked early in the first round are not guaranteed to become stars, whilst players who are picked in the very late rounds can.
 The most notable example of this phenomenon is Mike Piazza, who was drafted in the 62nd round (1390th pick) of the 1988 draft.
+However, this can no longer happen as the draft was reduced to a maximum of 20 rounds starting in 2021.

 The Official Baseball Rules govern which players are eligible for selection in the draft.
-These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if the player is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
+These rules are detailed, but the basic eligibility criteria can be described as follows: Generally, a player is eligible for selection if he or she is a resident of the United States or Canada and the player has never before signed a major league or minor league contract.
 Residents of Puerto Rico and other territories of the United States are eligible for the draft.
 Also considered residents are players who enroll in a high school or college in the United States, regardless of where they are from originally.

 Certain groups of players are ineligible for selection, generally because they are still in school.
 The basic categories of players eligible to be drafted are: